curl/curl/docs/cmdline-opts/_URL.md

 If you provide a URL without a leading **protocol://** scheme, curl guesses what protocol you want.
-It then defaults to HTTP but assumes others based on often-used host name prefixes.
-For example, for host names starting with `ftp.` curl assumes you want FTP.
+It then defaults to HTTP but assumes others based on often-used hostname prefixes.
+For example, for hostnames starting with `ftp.` curl assumes you want FTP.

 You can specify any amount of URLs on the command line.
 They are fetched in a sequential manner in the specified order unless you use --parallel.
 You can